hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/redis_cache_azure.md

 layout: "learningpathall"
 ---

-##  Deploy Redis as a cache for MySQL on Azure Arm based Instance
+##  Deploy Redis as a cache for MySQL on an Azure Arm based Instance

 You can deploy Redis as a cache for MySQL on Azure using Terraform and Ansible.